 146:33:08 Irwin: Okay.

 [Before they head for the boulders at the rim of Dune, they do some sampling near left-rear wheel of the Rover.
-Figure 5-74 from the Apollo 15 Preliminary Science Report indicates the location.]146:33:12 Scott: I think we can get them a pretty good distribution.
+Figure 5-74 from the Apollo 15 Preliminary Science Report indicates the location.
+Figure 5-76 details the locations of the collected samples.]146:33:12 Scott: I think we can get them a pretty good distribution.
 (Pause)

 146:33:20 Irwin: Joe, I have a partial pan there, and my camera stopped working.